mohammad-taheri1/react-redux/README.md

 ## What Topics covered in this repository?

--  What is Redux
+-  What is

+   -  Redux
+   -  Action
+   -  Action Structure
+      -  type
+      -  payload
+   -  Action Creator
+   -  Reducer
+   -  Dispatch
+   -  Redux Store
+   -  Redux Provider
--  What is Redux Middleware
+   -  Redux Middleware

--  How to config & use Redux
+-  How to config & use
+   -  Redux
--  How to config & use Redux DevTools
+   -  Redux DevTools
--  How to config & use Redux Logger
+   -  Redux Logger
--  How to config & use Redux-Thunk
+   -  Redux-Thunk
--  How to config & use Redux-Saga
+   -  Redux-Saga

 ## Key Points